-Watches Of Switzerland has been the largest detractor during the financial year, which has significantly de-rated suffering from concerns that the challenging consumer outlook will affect their sales.
-The company has continued nevertheless to report strong trading, with management remaining confident in their ability to grow given the attractive market dynamics for luxury watches.
+The largest detractor was the lack of a holding in BP, whose shares benefited form the ongoing supply concerns in oil and gas markets, supporting the companies within the Energy sector despite the weaker macro backdrop.
+Watches of Switzerland has been weak during the financial year and has significantly de-rated, suffering from concerns that the challenging consumer outlook will impact their sales.
+This is not something that the company has experienced, and on the contrary, the company has continued to report strong trading, with management remaining confident in their ability to grow given the attractive market dynamics for luxury watches.
+Positive contributors during the period were dominated by falls in shares that the Fund did not own, for example Vodafone which was the top contributor to relative performance.